-The MCCG states that boards must have in place policies and procedures to determine the remuneration of senior management, which take into account the demands, complexities and performance of the company as well as the skills and experience required.
-The remuneration package should be determined on the basis of the senior management's merit, qualifications and competence, with regard to the company's operating results, individual performance and comparable market statistics.
-Companies are encouraged by the MCCG to fully disclose the detailed remuneration of each member of the senior management on a named basis.
+The Malaysia Corporate Governance Code states that boards must have in place policies and procedures to determine the remuneration of senior management, which take into account the demands, complexities and performance of the company as well as the skills and experience required.
+The remuneration package should be determined on the basis of the senior management's merit, qualifications and competence, with regard to the company's operating results, and performance in managing material sustainability risk and opportunities, individual performance and comparable market statistics.
+Companies are encouraged by the Code to fully disclose the detailed remuneration of each member of the senior management on a named basis.

-In accordance with the Bank Negara Malaysia Corporate Governance Guidelines (the BNM CG Guidelines), the board of a financial institution is required to oversee the remuneration of the CEO, and the remuneration of senior management must be approved by the board annually.
+In accordance with the Bank Negara Malaysia Corporate Governance Guidelines (the BNM CG Guidelines), the board of a financial institution is required to oversee the remuneration of the chief executive, and the remuneration of senior management must be approved by the board annually.
 The BNM CG Guidelines provide that for senior management: